paldhous/ucb/2015/dataviz/md_raw/class11.md

 ![](./img/class11_10.jpg)

 Return to the [ggplot2 web app](http://rweb.stat.ucla.edu/ggplot2/) and recreate this chart -- although you won't be able to customize the axis labels and ranges.
 Then select `View` from the top menu and and check `code panel`.
-Look at the similarity betwen the code and what we just wrote.
+Look at the similarity between the code and what we just wrote.
 It will be written as a single line, without the `%>%` operators, but you should be able to recognize the structure.

 This feature makes the app a good tool for learning how to code ggplot2 graphics.